CRIMINAL JUSTICE SYSTEMS IN MOST COUNTRIES ARE IN TROUBLE.

 Based on the story of Jesus and Zacchaeus in the Book of Luke, the tax collector who agreed to repay people he had cheated, this project brings victims into prisons to meet with offenders and discuss issues related to crime and its consequences.
 The program is used in 34 countries with more than 3,500 victims and prisoners participating.
 Research shows it changes offender attitudes so they no longer view crime as acceptable.

 SYCAMORE TREE PROJECT® JUSTICE AND PEACE

 Building off Sycamore Tree Project®, this program guides small groups of prisoners through eight sessions where they reflect on and discuss confession, responsibility, forgiveness, making amends, and reconciliation.
 Each session includes video interviews from the perspective of victims and offenders; these are a powerful discussion starter for prisoners.
 Victims join prisoners for two sessions to share their stories in person.
 Prisoners then explore ways of making restitution for harm caused by their crimes.
-Run jointly by Prison Fellowship International and national affiliates, we aim for 135,000 prisoners to graduate the program by 2022.

 PUBLIC POLICY REFORM

 Through our Centre for Justice & Reconciliation, we work with and on behalf of our national affiliates to influence decision-makers to adopt restorative justice public policies.

 - Rwanda Project: Designed to help Prison Fellowship Rwanda help prisoners accused of genocide to meet their victims, survivors, and community members.

 - Colombia Project: Designed to help Prison Fellowship Colombia put on their country’s first national symposium on restorative justice.

 - United Nations Basic Principles of Restorative Justice: The Centre was a key NGO leader in the successful effort to have the United Nationals adopt guidelines for implementing restorative justice programs.